schwannden/chabod/tests/README.md

 ## Automated RLS Test Runner

-The project includes an automated test runner script (`run-rls-tests.sh`) that simplifies the process of running RLS tests by handling environment setup, Supabase management, and test execution.
+The project includes a unified automated test runner script (`run-rls-tests.sh`) that works in both local development and CI environments, automatically adapting its behavior based on the context.

 ### Features

+- **Environment Detection**: Automatically detects CI vs local environment
+- **Supabase CLI Compatibility**: Works with global, npm, or direct installations
-- **Automatic Supabase Management**: Checks if Supabase is running and starts it if needed
+- **Automatic Supabase Management**: Checks if Supabase is running and starts it if needed (local only)
-- **Environment Configuration**: Creates and updates `.env.test` with proper configuration
+- **Environment Configuration**: Creates and updates `.env.test` with proper configuration (local only)
-- **API Key Management**: Automatically extracts and updates API keys from running Supabase instance
+- **API Key Management**: Automatically extracts and updates API keys from running Supabase instance (local only)
 - **Flexible Test Execution**: Supports various test modes (coverage, watch, specific files)
+- **CI Optimization**: Uses `--maxWorkers=1` and streamlined output in CI environments
 - **Cross-Platform Support**: Works on both macOS and Linux

 ### Usage

+**Local Development:**

 ```bash
 # Basic usage - runs all RLS tests